 Please visit our website periodically for important updates!
 The 2 new qualifying conditions that are being added to the existing 39 conditions are as follows:

 Terminal Illness with which patients have less than six months to live

 REMEMBER, THESE ARE ONLY RECOMMENDATIONS AND DO NOT BECOME EFFECTIVE UNTIL THEY ARE WRITTEN INTO THE LAW BY THE STATE LEGISLATURE.
 WE WILL POST THIS AS SOON AS IT IS WRITTEN INTO THE LAW.

 This marks the first state ever to add autism as a qualifying condition for medical marijuana.
 It has only recently come to light that cannabis may have a remarkable effect on those with autism, particularly on children struggling with motor skills and coordination.
 Much of the evidence has come in the form of anecdotes from families whose lives have been changed by the administration of cannabis oil, but there have been few formal scientific studies.

 The Illinois Department of Public Health also announced that they have approved 3,100 new patients to be a part of the state’s burgeoning medical marijuana program.
 The recently approved patients also included 16 children.
 In order for children to qualify for the program, they must have written certification from two doctors, while adults only need one.

 Illinois dispensaries have been growing like mad, with four companies already licensed.
 The next step in the process will be dispensaries sending their product in for testing, and pending approval, they'll make their way onto shelves and ready for patients.
-The four companies that have been licensed and will be opening soon are:
+The five companies that have been licensed and are currently open for business are: